gilde-der-nacht/website/src/websites/spieltage.ch/content/en.md

 A kiosk will be available during opening hours and **at lunch and in the evening** we will cook something delicious for you.

-{% Box type="special", link="https://gildedernacht.ch/en/#calendar", linkLabel="to the Gilde der Nacht calendar" %}
+{% Box type="success", link="https://gildedernacht.ch/en/#calendar", linkLabel="to the Gilde der Nacht calendar" %}
 If one day is too little for you, have a look at the calendar of the gaming club **Gilde der Nacht**.
 There is a game meetup already planned the day after the Luzerner Spieltage.
 {% endBox %}